valkey-io/valkey-doc/topics/programmability.md

 Therefore, when a script executes longer than the configured timeout, the following happens:

 * Valkey logs that a script is running for too long.
 * It starts accepting commands again from other clients but will reply with a BUSY error to all the clients sending normal commands.
-The only commands allowed in this state are `SCRIPT KILL`, `FUNCTION KILL`, and `SHUTDOWN NOSAVE`.
+The only commands allowed in this state are those that manage the connection, control the busy state, or modify client metadata.
+Some of the allowed commands are `SCRIPT KILL`, `FUNCTION KILL`, `SHUTDOWN NOSAVE`, `AUTH`, `HELLO`, `QUIT`, `RESET`, `SELECT`, and various `CLIENT` sub-commands.
 * It is possible to terminate a script that only executes read-only commands using the `SCRIPT KILL` and `FUNCTION KILL` commands.
 These commands do not violate the scripting semantic as no data was written to the dataset by the script yet.
 * If the script had already performed even a single write operation, the only command allowed is `SHUTDOWN NOSAVE` that stops the server without saving the current data set on disk (basically, the server is aborted).